AdobeDocs/campaign-standard.en/help/automating/using/discovering-workflows.md

 Campaign Standard comes with several data management capabilities to import and export data.

-* **[Workflows data management activities](../../automating/using/about-data-management-activities.md)**: import data, perform mass updates on fields, receive or send file, or link unidentified data to existing resources.
+[Workflows data management activities](../../automating/using/about-data-management-activities.md) allow you to import data, perform mass updates on fields, receive or send file, or link unidentified data to existing resources.

-* **[Import templates](../../automating/using/importing-data-with-import-templates.md)**: manage certain types of import defined by administrators through simplified import functions.
+With [Import templates](../../automating/using/importing-data-with-import-templates.md), manage certain types of import defined by administrators through simplified import functions.

-* **[Exporting logs](../../automating/using/exporting-logs.md)**: export log data through a simple workflow, allowing you to analyse the resultats of your marketing campaigns in your own reporting or BI tools.
+[Exporting logs](../../automating/using/exporting-logs.md) let you export log data through a simple workflow, allowing you to analyse the resultats of your marketing campaigns in your own reporting or BI tools.

-* **[Packages](../../automating/using/managing-packages.md)**: Exchange resources between different campaign instances, for example, to replicate the configuation of an instance, or to transfer data from a server to another including custom resources.
+Leverage [Packages](../../automating/using/managing-packages.md) to exchange resources between different campaign instances, for example, to replicate the configuation of an instance, or to transfer data from a server to another including custom resources.

-* **[Exporting lists](../../automating/using/exporting-lists.md)**: exports any list from Campaign Standard like, for example, the list of test profiles, the list of quarantines email addresses, etc.
+Finally, [Exporting lists](../../automating/using/exporting-lists.md) allow you to export any list from Campaign Standard like, for example, the list of test profiles, the list of quarantines email addresses, etc.

 Read more: